Apocalypse of Pseudo-Athanasius

 The Apocalypse of Pseudo-Athanasius is an apocalyptic sermon authored between 715 and 744 during the Umayyad Caliphate.
 Very popular, the work was found in multiple Coptic manuscripts and in Arabic translations.
 The text most likely served as an influence for both Coptic and Copto-Arabic writings and is also a rare witness to the reaction of Copts towards the Muslim conquest of Egypt.
 Though Islamic practices of faith are absent from the text, it still provides the author's Coptic perspective to the fundamental historic changes in their country and the everyday-lives of the inhabitants.

 Narrative overview

-The sermon is addressed to the monks and clergy of Egypt concerning the Copt's current condition under Muslim rule.
+The sermon is addressed to the monks and clergy of Egypt concerning the Copts' current condition under Muslim rule.
 The author elaborates that punishments are being sent on the world from God because of the sins committed by the monks and priests; they mislead the people with evil words and deeds.
 Except for the miaphysite Coptic Church, the correct faith was denied by all the other churches after the conclusion of the Council of Chalcedon.
 Only the Coptic Church would prevail.